 Course Model Math (Industry Standard)

 Perhaps 2 of those 5 finishers buy a $2,000 premium offer = $4,000.
 Total revenue: $53,700.
-This model struggles with scaling coaching without burnout because it relies on a small fraction of buyers reaching the point of advanced offers.
+This model struggles withΒ scaling coaching without burnout because it relies on a small fraction of buyers reaching the point of advanced offers, and the influencer and expert creator segment that has already solved this problem has done so not by improving their course marketing but by switching to a model where the program structure itself creates the conditions for the premium sale.
+This approach embodies what makes marketing an online course alternative so effective in practice.

 Challenge Model Math (CommuniPass Data)